 For more information, click here.

-- Describe actions a person might take to have more funds available for an emergency fund?
+- Describe suggested actions that a person might take to reduce or eliminate subscription services.

 For more information, click here.